DependableSystemsLab/AutoPatch/README.md

   - target_sources(app PRIVATE `hotpatch directory in AutoPatchMain folder`)
 -  Change `main` function in `main.c` file in the src folder.
 For the hotpatches we generated, you only need to call one of the 12 `test_c()` functions.
 -  Use **nRF Connect** extention in VSCode to flash and execute AutoPatchMain project to the board.

-Flash the `.o` file onto the Nordic board and execute it.
-Forward the serial port into VSCode to see printed messages in the terminal and verify correctness.
+  - Forward the result to a serial port to see printed messages in the terminal.